EliorL/pong_game/README.md

-2-Player Pong Game in Python with turtle module Welcome to the 2-Player Pong Game!
-This simple game allows two players to compete against each other in a classic Pong match, controlling their respective paddles using different sets of keys.
+2-Player Pong Game in Python with turtle module.
+This game allows two players to compete against each other in a classic Pong match, controlling their respective paddles using different sets of keys.

 Instructions